ocular-d/openapi-guide/docs/style-guide/summaries.md

 Users often use them to understand whether an endpoint or item is relevant to them, so their goal is to hint at what the item is enabling users to do.

-Follow these simple tips for summaries:
+Follow these tips for summaries:

 - Add summaries to endpoints
 - Don’t repeat the name of the method in summary, if we talk about GET, don’t say Get all users (example)